devops-vesi/zfaca_accessibility_training/exercise-instructions/error_management_context_changes.md

 ---

-### 📝 Instructions
+### 📋 Instructions
 - Carry out the exercises **from #13 to #15**
-- Use the screen reader to validate your work.
+- Use the screen reader to validate your work

 ### ⚠️ Error Management Exercises
 | # | Exercise | Objective |